Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Can business owners pledge private property to get a higher loan? | Yes |

 Banks have always been the stalwarts of business finance.
-Despite the recent surge in the number of financing alternatives, they remain the most respected and reliable option.
+Despite the recent surge in the number of business loan financing alternatives, they remain the most respected and reliable option.
 With that long history and prestige, though, comes a higher cost.
-This is evident from the relatively high interest and fees.
+This is evident from the relatively higher interest and fees.

 Many SME owners who want a low-interest-rate business loan will opt for government-assisted loans (EFS) through banks.
 However, banks also have their own SME loan packages.
 If you’re eligible for both EFS and new business loans direct from your bank, choose the direct route if you prefer premium service and are willing to pay for it.